-All dog owners have been faced with this dilemma at some point: you’ve got an upcoming vacation and the thought of leaving your fur baby behind in a kennel breaks your heart.
+Every dog owner has faced this tricky situation at some point: a vacation is coming up, and the thought of leaving your fur baby behind in a kennel is just too heartbreaking.

-You want to bring your friend along, but maybe your dog has severe anxiety during traveling that makes the journey seem impossible.
-What can you do?
+You’d love to bring your buddy along, but their severe anxiety during travel makes the journey seem like a mission impossible.
+So, what’s the solution?

-Many dog owners who have stressed, nervous, or even aggressive dogs choose to medicate them with Trazodone, a drug that has been safely used in humans, too.
+Quite a few dog owners dealing with stressed, nervous, or even aggressive pets have found success by medicating their dogs with Trazodone, a drug that has been safely used in humans.

-Like the good owner you are, you need to do all the research necessary before making such a big decision for your pet.
+Being your excellent owner, you want to do all the necessary research before making such a big decision for your four-legged friend.

-You need to weigh your options and be reassured that you’re making the absolute best choice to give your dog the happiest life they deserve.
+It’s essential to weigh your options and feel confident that you’re making the best choice to give your dog the happiest life they deserve.

 So What Is Trazodone Exactly?

-According to Dr. Debra Primovic, Trazodone is used to treat various behavioral issues in dogs that stem from anxiety and fear like separation anxiety or stress during vet visits.
+According to Dr. Debra Primovic, Trazodone treats various behavioral issues in dogs that stem from anxiety and fear, like separation anxiety or stress during vet visits.

 The drug acts as an antidepressant that rebalances the chemicals in the brain during emotional trauma.

-Trazodone works by increasing the levels of serotonin, a vital neurotransmitter that influences mood, appetite, memory, sleep, and more.
+Trazodone works by increasing serotonin levels, a vital neurotransmitter that influences mood, appetite, memory, sleep, and more.

 In humans, people lacking serotonin are more likely to have depression and other mood disorders.